The radiation field on product cones: Pseudodifferential operators

 \end{enumerate}

-We further require the notion of a \emph{basic operator} (reintroduced below in Section~\ref{sec:prop-sing}).
-As in Melrose--Vasy--Wunsch~\cite[Section 9]{MVW}, we say a symbol $a \in C^{\infty}(\Tbstar M)$ is \emph{basic} if it is constant on the fibers above $\Tbstardot M$, i.e., in terms of local coordinates $\pd[z] a= 0$ at $\{ x= 0, \xib = 0 , \zetab = 0\}$.
-The quantization of such a symbol is also called basic.
+The analysis below requires commuting $\bl$-pseudodifferential operators with the components $D_{x}, \frac{1}{x}D_{z}$, and $\frac{1}{x}$ of the operators on the cone.
+As commutators with $\frac{1}{x}D_{z}$ are not necessarily lower order, we are careful to select commutants that commute with derivatives in $z$ to top order.
+In other words, we require the notion of a \emph{basic operator} introduced by Melrose--Vasy--Wunsch~\cite[Section 9]{MVW}. \begin{definition} We say a symbol $a \in C^{\infty}(\Tbstar M)$ is basic if $\pd[z]a = 0$ at $\{x =0, \xib=0, \zetab=0\}$.
+The quantization of such a symbol is called a basic operator. \end{definition}